Geoengineering, Cure OR Curse

 Carbon dioxide removal (CDR) is possible by seizing CO2 from the atmosphere and dumping it underground for centuries.
 The capturing of carbon has to do nothing with CDR.
 It is a separate process that involves capturing carbon directly from a smokestack and sequestering it underground.

 Direct air capture (DAC): CO2 is directly captured from the air by machines that use chemical processes.
 Machines then separate it for sequestration.
 The Carbon Engineering facility based in Texas uses large fans to pull in atmospheric air.
-It extracts the CO2 and compresses and packs it into tiny pellets for reuse or underground dumping.
+It extracts the CO2 and compresses it and packs it into tiny pellets for reuse or underground dumping.

 Biochar: Burning organic waste in a low or zero-oxygen chamber (pyrolysis) causes burying the charcoal-like substance.
 The natural decay of organic matter emits CO2.
-The process prevents leakage of CO2 into the atmosphere.
+The process prevents the leakage of CO2 into the atmosphere.

 The Moral Issues

 All available solutions so far are not safe.
 Each process has its dark sides.
 The Governments are reluctant to take initiatives due to associated risks.
 They are perhaps hoping for more technological advancement that can safeguard against risks through more sophisticated processes.